suecodelabs/cnfuzz/README.md

 - [x] You want fuzzing te be done outside of your CI/CD pipeline
 - [x] You have heavy performance requirements for your fuzzing and Cloud based CI/CD pipelines do not suffice
 - [x] You want to fuzz web API's of services which are interconnected and are being deployed by different teams in the same Kubernetes cluster
+- [x] You want to automatically existing opensource software for instability issues
 - [x] You get excited over fuzzing farms

 ### Installation